FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/resourcetype.md

 # Resource Type

-A ResourceType is a classifiable description of a corresponding ResourceId.
-While the ResourceId identifies a unique instance of a resource, the ResourceType describes the identity of the resource.
+A Resource ID is an identifier assigned to a resource by the provider.
+The Resource ID is commonly used for cost reporting, analysis, and allocation scenarios.
+While Resource ID and Resource Name identifies a unique instance of a resource, the Resource Type describes the identity of the resource.
+Resource Type is commonly used for cost reporting, analysis, and allocation scenarios.

 The ResourceType column MUST be present within billing data.
 ResourceType MUST be of type String and MUST NOT be NULL when a corresponding ResourceId is not NULL.
 When a corresponding ResourceId value is NULL, the ResourceType column value MUST be NULL.